pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     offer security against, for example, disclosure of files through the use of `include` directives.
 Anyone using pandoc on untrusted user input should use this option.

+    Note: some readers and writers (e.g., `docx`) need access to data files.
+If these are stored on the file system, then pandoc will not be able to find them when run in `--sandbox` mode and will raise an error.
+For these applications, we recommend using a pandoc binary compiled with the `embed_data_files` option, which causes the data files to be baked into the binary instead of being stored on the file system.

 `-D` *FORMAT*, `--print-default-template=`*FORMAT*